 Who: UCR faculty (ladder rank and LSOE)

-Each proposal funded by a Humanities Interdisciplinary Project Award has a strong humanities emphasis, draws on multiple disciplines and approaches, and is hosted at UC Riverside.
+Each proposal funded by a Humanities Interdisciplinary Project (HIP) Award demonstrates a strong humanities emphasis, draws on multiple disciplines and approaches, and is hosted at UC Riverside.
 Beyond these three criteria, everything else –format, topic, method, outcome– is up to you.

 All events funded by the Center are free and open to the public.
-Note: Conference proposals should be submitted to the CIS Conference Award call, rather than through the HIP Award process.
+Note: Conference and symposia proposals should be submitted to the CIS Conference Award call, rather than through the HIP Award process.